-All salivary gland tumours should be classified based on the most recent edition of the WHO Classification of Head and Neck Tumours, 5th edition, 2024 (Table 1).
-Histologic type informs biologic behaviour and thus influences prognosis, patterns of recurrence and clinical management.
-Carcinoma biology is quite different (i.e., basal cell adenocarcinoma is indolent with locoregional recurrence and low nodal metastatic rates versus salivary duct carcinoma with high rates of nodal metastasis29-31), and thus accurate classification is important.
+All salivary gland tumours should be classified based on the most recent edition of the WHO Classification of Head and Neck Tumours, 5th edition, 2024 (Table 1).9 Histologic type informs biologic behaviour and thus influences prognosis, patterns of recurrence and clinical management.^{26,27} Carcinoma biology is quite different (i.e., basal cell adenocarcinoma is indolent with locoregional recurrence and low nodal metastatic rates28 versus salivary duct carcinoma with high rates of nodal metastasis29-31), and thus accurate classification is important.

 Carcinoma ex pleomorphic adenoma is further subclassified by carcinoma subtype and extent of invasion.
-The histologic type of the malignant component should be reported (most commonly salivary duct carcinoma, myoepithelial carcinoma, and epithelial-myoepithelial carcinoma).32-34 Extent of invasion beyond the pleomorphic adenoma borders is separately into: 1) intracapsular: when the carcinoma is confined within the PA capsule; 2) minimally invasive: when the carcinoma invades <6 millimetres (mm) beyond the pleomorphic adenoma capsule; and 3) invasive: when the invasion beyond the pleomorphic adenoma capsule; and 3) invasive: when the invasion beyond the pleomorphic adenoma capsule; and 3) invasive: when the invasion beyond the pleomorphic adenoma capsule measures $\geq 6$ mm.
+The histologic type of the malignant component should be reported (most commonly salivary duct carcinoma, myoepithelial carcinoma, and epithelial-myoepithelial carcinoma).32-34 Extent of invasion beyond the pleomorphic adenoma borders is separately into: 1) intracapsular: when the carcinoma is confined within the polymorphous adenoma capsule; 2) minimally invasive: when the carcinoma invades <6 millimetres (mm) beyond the pleomorphic adenoma capsule; and 3) invasive: when the invasion beyond the pleomorphic adenoma capsule measures ≥6 mm.
 Prior to diagnosing an in situ/intracapsular carcinoma ex pleomorphic adenoma, sectioning of the entire lesion for histologic evaluation is recommended in order to exclude the presence of invasive growth.
-Prognosis has been linked to degree of invasion with non-invasive and minimally invasive cancers having a better prognosis than invasive cancers.35-37 The presence of a solid component in adenoid cystic carcinoma was been shown to be an independent prognostic factor, and thus is a core element.
+Prognosis has been linked to degree of invasion with non-invasive and minimally invasive cancers having a better prognosis than invasive cancers.35-37 The presence of a solid component in adenoid cystic carcinoma has been shown to be an independent prognostic factor,38 and thus is a core element.
 However, the percentage of solid pattern is not yet standardised without cutoffs determined, and as such, the percentage of solid pattern is non-core at this time.

-Metastasising pleomorphic adenoma, despite metastatic development is not included here since it is technically considered benign under the recent WHO classification of tumours.
+Metastasising pleomorphic adenoma, despite metastatic development is not included here since it is technically considered benign under the recent WHO classification of tumours.39

-Primary salivary gland neuroendocrine carcinomas (small cell and large cell) are not specifically included in the salivary gland classification in the WHO 5th edition, but should be included under 'other' in this reporting guide.
+Primary salivary gland neuroendocrine carcinomas (small cell and large cell) are not specifically included in the salivary gland classification in the WHO 5th edition,9 but should be included under 'other' in this reporting guide.
 Harmonisation resulted in a single chapter within the WHO classification devoted to neuroendocrine neoplasms.